gmlove/nodebpm/readme.md

 # Usage

-A demo has been deployed to heroku (Thanks heroku.com!), and you can try a online one [here](https://infinite-dusk-45126.herokuapp.com/).
+A demo has been deployed to heroku (Thanks heroku.com!), and you can try a online one [here](https://node-bpm.herokuapp.com/).

+The related `activiti modeler` has been deployed [here](https://node-bpm-modeler.herokuapp.com/).

 For testing, run